skip to main content

 Some lenders will use the account information from your application to schedule an automatic debit from your checking account on the date the payment is due.
 Others simply take a checking account as a sign that the borrower is at least somewhat financially stable, even if they don’t have good credit.

 When it comes to loans that need a bank account, you’ll have better luck with a storefront lender than you would with a company that issues online loans.
-But either way: most bad credit lenders will require some sort of bank account before they issue you a loan.
+Either way: most bad credit lenders will require some sort of bank account before they issue you a loan.

 If you want a bad credit or no credit check loan that doesn’t require an account, you may need to offer something as collateral.